JLBMaritime/wifi-manager/README.md

 ### Automatic Installation

-1. Download Git (If required in order clone the Git repository below)
+1. Download Git (If required in order to clone the Git repository below)
    ```
    sudo apt-get install git
    ```